 The Schaefer Planetarium and Space Object Theater is designed to display a rotating selection of real and rare iconic spacecraft and other objects from space history in an immersive environment that feels like space.

-The first iconic object featured is Liberty Bell 7, the second U.S. capsule ever flown into space.
+The first iconic object featured was the Liberty Bell 7, the second U.S. capsule ever flown into space.
 It was piloted by Lieutenant Colonel Virgil Ivan "Gus" Grissom, an Indiana native, in 1961.

-The dramatic story of Grissom's successful flight and the accidental sinking of Liberty Bell 7 in the Atlantic Ocean (and its recovery from the sea nearly 40 years later) is told through an immersive sound-and-light show and also through live performances by museum actor-interpreters.
+The dramatic story of Grissom's successful flight and the accidental sinking of Liberty Bell 7 in the Atlantic Ocean (and its recovery from the sea nearly 40 years later) was told through a sound-and-light show and live performances by museum actor-interpreters.